tsherif/space-shooter.c/ARCHITECTURE.md

 #### Windows

 Creating a modern OpenGL context in Windows is a [convoluted process](https://www.khronos.org/opengl/wiki/Creating_an_OpenGL_Context_(WGL)).
 The steps involve:
-1. Create a dummy window
+1. Creating a dummy window
-2. Create a dummy OpenGL context
+2. Creating a dummy OpenGL context
-3. Get pointers to the `wglChoosePixelFormatARB` and `wglCreateContextAttribsARB` extension functions.
+3. Getting pointers to the `wglChoosePixelFormatARB` and `wglCreateContextAttribsARB` extension functions.
-4. Destroy the dummy window and context (they cannot be reused because the pixel format can only be [set once for a window](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-setpixelformat#remarks))
+4. Destroying the dummy window and context (they cannot be reused because the pixel format can only be [set once for a window](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-setpixelformat#remarks))
-5. Create the real window and context using the extension functions.
+5. Creating the real window and context using the extension functions.

-This functionality was extracted out into [create-opengl.window.h](./lib/create-opengl.window.h) and is used as a single-header library.
+I extracted this functionality into a single-header library, [create-opengl.window.h](./lib/create-opengl.window.h).

 Once the context is created, OpenGL functions were loaded in the manner described [here](https://www.khronos.org/opengl/wiki/Load_OpenGL_Functions#Windows):